balena-io/docs/pages/learn/deploy/deployment.md

 The build server is a powerful tool which compiles code specifically for your device's architecture.
 With our build servers, compiling a gnarly dependency tree can be done in seconds, as compared to the minutes or even hours it may take to build on your device.

-All code that is pushed using `balena push` or `git push` to your balenaCloud devices is sent to a build server and then, after it is built, the image is shipped to your devices.
+All code that is pushed using `balena push <MY_APP>` or `git push` to your balenaCloud devices is sent to a build server and then, after it is built, the image is shipped to your devices.

-The build server consists of a central build server and a number of docker daemons on build slaves.
+The build server consists of a central build server and a number of Docker daemons on build slaves.
 When a build is triggered the builder first determines the default application type and based on that determines what build slave will be used for the build.
 For [ARM](https://en.wikipedia.org/wiki/ARM_architecture) device types there are build slaves with `armv6l`, `armv7l` and `armv8l` architectures.
-For [amd64](https://en.wikipedia.org/wiki/X86-64) based devices the are build natively on the `x86_64` machines.
+For [amd64](https://en.wikipedia.org/wiki/X86-64) based devices, native `x86_64` build slaves are used.
 Finally the `armv5e` and `i386` architecture device types are always built using emulation.

-In the case where `--emulated` flag is used, the build is built on an `x86_64` machine with qemu emulation to match the applications default device type CPU architecture.
+In the case where the `--emulated` flag is used, the build is built on an `x86_64` machines with qemu emulation to match the application's default device type CPU architecture.

-If you push a project with only a `Dockerfile`, `Dockerfile.template`, or `package.json`, a single container image will be built and sent to your device.
+If you push a project with only a `Dockerfile`, `Dockerfile.template`, or `package.json` file, a single container image will be built and sent to your device.
 The single container will show up on the device dashboard as a service with the name `main`.

 For [multicontainer][multicontainer] applications (Microservices and Starter [application types][app-types]), a `docker-compose.yml` file at the root of the project directory will kick off multiple simultaneous image builds, each with their own [build logs][logs].